lyrixx/lifestream/_carew/pages/index.md

         echo $value.'<br />';
     }

-For an extensive demo, look [demo/index.php](https://github.com/lyrixx/lifestream/blob/master/demo/index.php) file.
+For an extensive demo, look at [demo/index.php](https://github.com/lyrixx/lifestream/blob/master/demo/index.php) file.

 Filter
 ------

-You could filter each status with filters:
+You could filter each status with some filters:

--  remove direct mention from twitter stream
+-  remove mention from twitter stream
 -  remove RT from twitter stream
--  remove status wich contains specific word
 -  ...

 Formatter